-While this blog is not about Multiple Sclerosis, when readers find out I have MS, they often want to know how I manage my symptoms and what they can do to help live better with a specific disease or poor health in general.
+While this blog is not about Multiple Sclerosis, when people find out I have MS, they often want to know how I manage my symptoms and what they can do to help live better with a specific disease or how to improve poor health in general.

-As it turns out, the things I did when I was diagnosed and the things I do now are not mutually exclusive to MS. While I don’t have experience with other diseases, I think these ideas would work for many scenarios.
+As it turns out, the things I did when I was diagnosed and the things I do now are not just for MS. While I don’t have experience with other diseases, I think these ideas would work for many scenarios.
 I’m not offering a cure for anything here, but instead want to share hope that we have the power to heal ourselves.

-Through MS I’ve experienced long (months) episodes of vertigo and fatigue, tingly fingers and face, and mild depression.
-I have been almost symptom free for more than 3 years and I attribute that to fighting for my health.
+I’ve experienced long (months) episodes of vertigo and fatigue, tingly fingers and face, and mild depression with my MS. I have been almost symptom free for many years and I attribute that to fighting for my health.

 - Research diets and healthy eating plans.
 Read The China Study: The Most Comprehensive Study of Nutrition Ever Conducted And the Startling Implications for Diet, Weight Loss, And Long-term Health and other books that talk about inflammation.
 Change your diet and do whatever it takes to feel well.